Beyond Crash: Hijacking Your Autonomous Vehicle for Fun and Profit: Implementation

-\paragraph{Patch Optimizer (The offline attack execution):} \sys optimizes adversarial patches using the Adam optimizer with a learning rate of $2/255$ from scratch and $0.5/255$ for fine-tuning.
-Each patch is optimized for 1,000 iterations with fine-tuning from an existing patch.
-We use Adam for patch optimization because the objective is high-dimensional and highly non-convex, and gradients are often noisy due to stochastic sampling of driving frames and context variations (e.g., viewpoint and illumination).
-Adam's adaptive learning rates per-parameter and momentum terms stabilize optimization under such heterogeneous gradient scales, allowing rapid progress from random initialization while reducing sensitivity to manual step-size tuning.
-The training data contains street views and GPS signals from benign routes. \sys trains patches for five steering directions $\{-18, -6, 0, 6, 18\}$ degrees, where zero means straight, negative values mean steering left, and positive values steering right, using six frames per direction sampled from collected driving data.
-Note that the patch optimizer is implemented in approximately 1,400 lines of Python using PyTorch 2.3, OpenCV 4.9, and Pillow 10.3.
+As described in Section~\ref{subsec:stage1}, \sys optimizes adversarial patches using the Adam optimizer with a learning rate of $2/255$ for training and $0.5/255$ for fine-tuning.
+Each patch is optimized for 1,000 iterations, with fine-tuning initialized from an existing patch.
+We use Adam because patch optimization is high-dimensional and highly non-convex, and the gradients can be noisy due to stochastic sampling of driving frames and contextual variations such as viewpoint and illumination.
+Adam's per-parameter adaptive learning rates and momentum terms help stabilize optimization under heterogeneous gradient scales, enabling faster convergence from random initialization while reducing sensitivity to manual step-size tuning.
+Training data consists of street-view images and GPS signals collected via the various routes. \sys trains patches for five target steering directions, $\{-18, -6, 0, 6, 18\}$ degrees, where $0$ indicates going straight, negative values indicate steering left, and positive values indicate steering right.
+For each steering direction, six frames are sampled from the collected driving data.
+The patch optimizer is implemented in approximately 1,400 lines of Python using PyTorch 2.3~\cite{pytorch23}, OpenCV 4.9~\cite{opencv49}, and Pillow 10.3~\cite{pillow103}.